Nitesh8872/Task-Management-System/README.md

 # 📋 TaskHub — MERN Stack Task Management System

-> A full-stack, feature-rich Task Management Web Application built with MongoDB, Express.js, React.js, and Node.js.
+> TaskHub is a modern full-stack Task Management System built with MongoDB, Express.js, React.js, and Node.js.
+It provides secure user authentication, task creation and management, advanced filtering, Kanban board drag-and-drop functionality, calendar scheduling, and real-time analytics dashboards.
+The application is fully responsive and deployed using Netlify, Railway, and MongoDB Atlas.

 ---